Frequently Asked Questions

 Children are welcome to attend group classes and private training sessions under the supervision of an adult.
 For children under the age of 10, a second, non-participating adult must be present with the children while on the premises.
 Children under the age of 17 may not, under any circumstances, be dropped off with the dog to participate in class in the absence of a parent or guardian.

 There are no refunds for portions of group classes that are missed due to personal scheduling conflicts or not attended for other reasons.
+All private lesson package sales are final - no refunds can be given for sessions left unused or expired.

 In order to attend group classes or private lessons at our facility, your dog must be current on vaccinations according to your veterinarian’s recommendations.
 Rabies and DHPP (or titers showing immunity) are required, and we strongly recommend that your dog also be current on Bordetella and Canine Influenza vaccinations.